okteto/docs/src/content/index.md

 Okteto's [Development Environments](deploy/development-environments.mdx) enable you to deploy and develop applications directly in the cloud with a single [CLI command](core/using-okteto-cli.mdx).
 Write code locally on your machine and view your changes live, deployed in a managed Kubernetes cluster **as soon as you hit save**!
 You don't have to spend time configuring anything to do this.

 ### Automated Preview Environments
 Collaborate and share your progress with ease.
-Okteto's [Preview Environments](preview/overview.mdx) automatically generate a unique, shareable version of your application for each pull request, making code reviews and stakeholder feedback a breeze.
+Okteto's [Preview Environments](preview/overview.mdx) automatically generate a unique, shareable version of your application for each pull request, making code reviews, automated end-to-end testing, and stakeholder feedback a breeze.

 ### Unified management interface
 Manage your team's development environments, applications, workflows, and roles all from Okteto's [Admin Dashboard](admin/dashboard.mdx).
 This central hub provides visibility and control over your team's cloud-native development processes, making management straightforward and efficient.